Nurserymen and plant propagation specialists have long used the Rootone root hormone as a “secret weapon” in rooting cuttings.

 Once rooted depending on the variety, transplant and grow as normal for that plant variety.

 The video below shows the steps taken to root a hibiscus tree.

-Note: Discovered in 1935, indolebutyric acid and naphthaleneacetic acid are found to be effective in rooting stem cuttings.
+Note: Discovered in 1935, indole-3-butyric-acid and naphthalene acetic acid are found to be effective in rooting stem cuttings.

 Both are the active ingredients in most commercially available rooting hormone products.